Surabaya Dock of 14,000 tons: Ordering and construction

 The overall design and construction of Surabaya Dock of 14,000 tons was led by W. Fenenga.
 In May 1911, construction was tendered on behalf of the Ministry of the Colonies.
 It was to be a self-docking dry dock of the 'bolted sectional' type.
 The three sections of almost equal length were to be joined on the whole profile of the dock.
 Length was to be 140 m, width on the inside 25 m, width on the outside 35 m.
 The sides above the water were to be 116 m long.
 These were high 10 m above the pontoon deck, 4.5 m wide on the pontoon deck, and 2.8 m wide at the top.
 The pontoons had a depth of hold of 4.6 m in the center.
 The dry dock would be powered by electricity.
 It should be able to lift a ship of 14,000 ton displacement and 7.5 m draft in four hours.
 It would be delivered and tried where built, and be towed to Surabaya.
 Delivery date would be in June 1912.
 The tender was won by the Nederlandsche Scheepsbouw Maatschappij in Amsterdam.

-The NSM had recently proven her capabilities with regard to dry dock construction by building Juliana Dock of 12,000 tons.
+The NSM had recently proven her capabilities with regard to dry dock construction by building Juliana Drydock of 12,000 tons.
 Juliana Dock had been built at a special construction site on the northern shore of the IJ.
 With her dimensions, she would not have been able to reach the IJ from NSM's shipyard, because the Oosterdok Lock was too narrow.
 As she was made for the Amsterdamsche Droogdok Maatschappij, her dimensions did not matter with regard to reaching open sea.
 She would be used in the direct vicinity.
 Using the same construction site for Surabaya Dock of 14,000 tons was not possible.
 In order to reach open sea, she would then have to pass either the Oranje Locks of 17.5 m width, or the 25 m wide Middle Lock of the IJmuiden Locks.

 The only alternative to transport such a wide dry dock from Amsterdam to the North Sea, was to tow it over the Zuiderzee.
 A special construction site was therefore built near Schellingwoude on the Blauwe Zand, east of the Oranje Locks.
 Before construction could begin, 1,200 piles were driven into the ground as a foundation to support the huge weight of the dry dock, and that of the cranes and machines needed for construction.
 A steam engine with dynamo was set up to provide power to the site for lighting and driving tools.
 A high-pressure steam compressor was brought in for pneumatic drilling and riveting, a low pressure steam compressor was brought in for abrasive blasting.
 Two big gantry cranes were erected, as well as temporary buildings for storage, lunchroom etc.